FlamingNineteen/RichPresenceWUPS/README.md

 Run `WiiURichPresence` in the `wurpDiscord` folder with the Discord app open or Discord open on your browser.
 Authorize the app in Discord.

-Elapsed time may not show up correctly because of your Wii U's time. **TODO** <!-- To offset the elapsed time that shows up in Discord by a certain amount of hours, open the plugin configuration menu and change the -->
+Elapsed time may not show up correctly because of your Wii U's time.
+To offset the elapsed time that shows up in Discord by a certain amount of hours, open the plugin configuration menu and change the setting.
+If elapsed time displays `0:00:00`, you need to change the setting to a negative number.
+If elapsed time displays hours ahead of your actual play time, you need to change the setting to a positive number.

 ## Building
 For specifics on building either the plugin or the executable, please check the respective directories.